jigx-com/jigx-docs/docs/Administration/Solutions/Groups.md

 ## Removing Groups

-In the event that you want to remove a group from the solution, click the **remove** link next to the group in the Groups list and click **Ok** to the remove message.&#x20;
+In the event that you want to remove a group from the solution, click the **remove** link next to the group in the Groups list and click **Ok** to the remove message.

 You can remove groups but keep in mind that [Widgets](./Widgets.md) that had these groups assigned previously will be hidden to users in the removed groups.